wodby/docs/docs/apps/backups.md

 ### Wodby Storage

 The simplest way to setup backup mirroring is to use simply select Wodby Storage as a provider.
 The default location is US east region if not specified differently.
-Backups older than a year (365 days) since the moment of upload will be deleted automatically.
+Backups older than two weeks since the moment of upload will be deleted automatically.

-!!! warning "Backups limit size in Wodby storage"
-    The maximum size of free mirrored backups in Wodby storage will be limited in the near future.
-So if you have heavy backups we recommend using your own S3 bucket.

 ### AWS S3